 Loading configuration will permanently remove all of your current configuration settings.
-It is strongly recommended that you save your configuration before performing these actions. recommended that you save your configuration before performing these actions.
+It is strongly recommended that you save your configuration before performing these actions.

 If a compatible configuration file is based on an older version of the set of URL categories than the version currently installed on the appliance, policies and identities in the configuration file may be modified automatically.

-Choose System Administration > Configuration File. , Choose Load Configuration options and a file to load.
-Note: Files with masked passphrases cannot be loaded.
-Files must have the following header: xml version="1.0" encoding="ISO-8859-1"? config SYSTEM "config.dtd" and a correctly formatted config section: <config> your configuration information in valid XML </config> , Click Load.
-Read the warning displayed.
-If you understand the consequences of proceeding, click Continue .
+- Step 1 Choose System Administration > Configuration File. - Step 2 Choose Load Configuration options and a file to load.
+Note:

+Files with masked passphrases cannot be loaded.

+Files must have the following header:

+<?xml version="1.0" encoding="ISO-8859-1"?> <!DOCTYPE config SYSTEM "config.dtd"> and a correctly formatted config section:

+<config> ... your configuration information in valid XML </config>

+- Step 3 Click Load. - Step 4 Read the warning displayed.
+If you understand the consequences of proceeding, click Continue.